jessamynsmith/django-getting-started/README.md

 ### Starting a New Work Session

 1. Ensure you are set up to start working.
-You will want to do this each time you start a working.
-On the command line, do the following:
+You will want to do this each time you start working on your project.
+Ensure you are in the project directory for your project (the one with manage.py) and that your virtualenv is active.
+For example, if you are set up as described above, you would do:

-		$ cd ~/Development/my_project
+    $ cd ~/Development/my_project  # Go to the project directory
-		$ workon my_project
+    $ workon my_project  # Activate the virtual environment

 ### Creating a New App